-Across from us, Daniel King threw back his head and laughed.
-I looked over at him.
-More and more bikers had congregated around him while I’d been talking to Amanda and Emily, and now he held court on his side of the fire.
-Jakob was still by his side.
+Across from us, Daniel King roared with laughter, so loud that it drowned out Amanda’s next words.
+She shot him an annoyed look, and I followed her gaze.
+More and more bikers had congregated around him while I spoke with Amanda and Emily, and now he held court on his side of the fire.
+Jakob still occupied the seat beside him.
 I’d expected him to get bitched out again, but instead, Daniel, looking like a full sociopath, had been grinning every time I glanced their way.
-That guy was really starting to wig me out.

-Jakob leaned away from Daniel, talking to another of the Kings’ enforcers, who sat on his other side.
+Jakob was leaned away from Daniel now, talking to another Kings enforcer, who sat on his other side.
 Firelight played over the hard planes of his face, sharpening his features.
-Behind him, the bacchanalia raged on, members of the club drinking, eating, fighting, and fucking as if they were trying to resurrect a long-dead god of debauchery.
+Behind him, the bacchanalia raged on, members of the club drinking, eating, fighting, and fucking as if they were trying to resurrect a long-dead god of depravity.

-As if he could feel my gaze, Jakob turned to glance at me across the fire.
-He’d done this a lot tonight, sometimes watching me for long moments as he talked, sometimes just a quick flick of his eyes, as if he were checking that I was still here.
-It made it impossible to forget that he was there, and as often as his gaze strayed to me, mine strayed to him.
+As if he could feel my eyes on him, Jakob glanced at me across the fire.
+He’d done it a lot since we’d sat down, sometimes watching me for long moments as he talked, sometimes just a quick flick of his eyes, as if he were checking that I was still here.

 “You ready?” he mouthed.

 I turned to the women beside me.
 “We’re gonna head out.”